AlexisBurton/Election_analyis/README.md

 This code was written to determine the results of a district election.
 The goal was to determine not only the overall winner, but also give a breakdown of total votes by county.

 ## Election Audit Results
 - There were a total of votes 369,711 cast.
-This was calculated by setting the initial vote count to zero, and then running through each data row of the original .csv file and adding 1 to the total vote count for each iteration. total vote code.png
+This was calculated by setting the initial vote count to zero, and then running through each data row of the original .csv file and adding 1 to the total vote count for each iteration. [total vote code](Documentation/total\ vote\ code.png)

-- Votes by County
+- Votes by County:
+Similar to calculating the total election results, an initial county vote variable was set to zero.
+This variable however was created as a dictionary tied to the County names, so as the program iterated through the .csv data, a vote was added to the appropriate dictionary entry based on the county listed in each row. [county vote code](Documentation/county\ vote\ code.png)

 	| County | Votes Cast | % of Total Votes |
 	| :--- | --- | ---: |